Features Pricing How It Works About Client Login Free Audit

 STR Engine is built primarily for independent STR operators with roughly 3 to 20 properties.

 That range matters because operators in that stage usually feel the pressure of scale most sharply.
 A 1-property host can often brute-force operations manually.
-A large management company may already have specialized teams and expensive internal tooling.
-But operators in the middle are often running serious portfolios without serious operational infrastructure.
+A large management company may already have specialized teams and internal tooling.
+Operators in the middle are often running serious portfolios without serious operational infrastructure.

 Usually not the best fit.

-At one or two properties, many operators can still absorb the operational load manually, even if it is annoying.
-STR Engine becomes more valuable when the portfolio has enough complexity that coordination, response speed, maintenance tracking, and workflow consistency start breaking down under manual handling.
+At one or two properties, many operators can still absorb the operational load manually.
+STR Engine becomes more valuable when coordination, response speed, maintenance tracking, and workflow consistency start breaking down under manual handling.

 Yes, but the core positioning is intentionally centered on the independent operator segment.